softashell/iqdb_tagger/README.rst

 Use as Hydrus iqdb script server
 ````````````````````````````````
+1. Run :bash:`iqdb-tagger-server init` when you run the server for first time.

-1. Run *iqdb-tagger-server* and note the server address.
+2. Run :bash:`iqdb-tagger-server start` and note the server address.
-2. Import parsing script below to Hydrus parsing scripts.
+3. Import parsing script below to Hydrus parsing scripts.
-3. Check the server address and edit it as needed.
+4. Check the server address and edit it as needed.

 .. code:: json